weaveworks/weave/site/operational-guide/concepts.md

 A network partition is a transient condition whereby some arbitrary subsets of peers are unable to communicate with each other for the duration - perhaps because a network switch has failed, or a fibre optic line severed.
-Weave is designed to allow peers and their containers to make maximum safe progress under conditions of partition, healing automatically once the partition is over.
+Weave Net is designed to allow peers and their containers to make maximum safe progress under conditions of partition, healing automatically once the partition is over.